TrainJam/trainjam/README.md

 Things I might work on:
 * [Subconscious](https://subconscious.network/) will have launched Noosphere by this time, and I want to switch to using it as the primary store for my [personal digital garden](https://bmannconsulting.com)

+### Add Your Attendee Name

+* some links to
+* your stuff
+* is great to share

+What are you interested in?
+What are you working on?

+Things you might work on:
+* a link and description of a thing you think you'll work on